USB, Thunderbolt?

 Oyen Helix NVMe USB-C (250GB-2TB)

 † We do not recommend the Samsung T7 "Touch" model.
-The "touch" functionality uses a proprietary locking mechanism that requires Samsung drivers, and comes with a 27-34% price premium.
+The "touch" functionality uses a proprietary locking mechanism that requires Samsung drivers and comes with a 27-34% price premium.
 This mechanism is not comparable to FileVault; CCC cannot automatically unlock these devices.
-The non-touch model provides the same functionality as far as a backup device is concerned, and can be encrypted easily with native macOS Encryption.
-In general, we do not recommend installing the third-party drivers or software that comes with an external storage device, we frequently see more trouble than benefit from that software.
+The non-touch model provides the same functionality as a backup device, and it can be encrypted easily with native macOS encryption.
+In general, we do not recommend installing third-party drivers or software that comes with an external storage device, as we frequently see more trouble than benefit from that software.

 USB 3.1, Desktop External Hard Drive (mechanical drive)